 In order to compute the inverse operators according to \eqref{eq:general inverse operator 1-D def 1}-\eqref{eq:general inverse operator 1-D def 3}, suppose we have discretized the one-dimensional computational domain $[a,b]$ into a mesh consisting of $N+1$ grid points:

 with the spacing defined by

 If we directly evaluate the function $w(x)$ at each of the mesh points, according to \eqref{eq:general inverse operator 1-D def 2}, we obtain

-Since the evaluation of the integral term in the variable $y$ requires with quadrature requires $\mathcal{O}(N)$ operations, this direct approach requires a total of $\mathcal{O}(N^2)$ operations.
+Since the evaluation of the integral term in the variable $y$ with quadrature requires $\mathcal{O}(N)$ operations, a direct approach requires a total of $\mathcal{O}(N^2)$ operations.
 The cost of evaluating these terms can be reduced from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ by first introducing the operators

 so that the total integral over $[a,b]$ can be expressed as